Year of the Goat

 4. City of the Goat

 It is said that Guangzhou city, a Chinese city, had suffered from famine for many years in the Zhou dynasty (1046 BC-256 BC).
-There were no crops and harvest at all.
+There were no crops or harvest at all.
 People in the city lived in poverty.
 One day, five immortals appeared in the sky, riding five different colored immortal goats, biting rice panicles, and wearing five-colored clothes.

 The immortals gave people the fine ears of rice and wished that there would be no famine in the area, and then disappeared.
 The five sheep turned into stone and remained on the slopes of Guangzhou.
 This legend carries rich cultural meanings, embodying the ancient people's yearning for a better life.